sandeep194920/CodingPractice/README.md

   - more optimized (same as above optimized check but include a check to remove even numbers as well except for 2)

 ---

+##### 20. HCF/GCD and LCM (You have to remember the formula)

+- You need to _remember_ the Euclidian alogorithm so it will always be fresh in mind
+- What is LCM and how's LCM related to GCD?